-Buildings Use full names with capitalization on first reference.
+Buildings (and locations) Use full names with capitalization on first reference.
 On subsequent references, some building names may be shortened, but when used with a proper noun, maintain capitalization.
 Do not capitalize hall, building, center, house, tower or auditorium when used without a proper noun.
 Building names can be shortened when the audience is familiar with the QU campus.
 Use names as they appear on the university online map.
 Common use nicknames in subsequent mentions are listed after the comma.

 Campus Ministry House

 Connie Niemann Center for Music Performance

 Franciscan Retreat Center

 John ‘Pete’ Brown Mock Trial Courtroom, Mock Trial Courtroom

 Fr.
 Lucien Trouy Garden

 Health & Fitness Center, HFC (west half of HFC includes weight room, pool, track, three court area)

 Holy Cross Friary